 We recognize that occasionally (which means "not on a regular basis"), you might not be able to attend the recitation section to which you have been assigned.
 In that event, please find another section to attend that week.
 Make sure that your regular section leader knows that you'll be attending another section, and make sure you get permission in advance from the section leader whose section you'll be visiting.

-There will be two midterm exams, on April 18 and May 9, 6:00 pm to 9:00 pm.
-If a scheduling conflict prevents you from taking one or both of the midterm exams at the scheduled time, you must let me know by 5:00 pm on the preceding Monday (April 15 and May 6).
-No exceptions.
+There will be two midterm exams, on April 7 and May 8, 6:00 pm to 9:00 pm.
+If a scheduling conflict prevents you from taking one or both of the midterm exams at the scheduled time, you must let me know by 5:00 pm on the preceding day.

-The final exam is scheduled by the Registrar and will be offered at one time, and one time only: Friday May 31 at 3:00 p.m..
+The final exam is scheduled by the Registrar and will be offered at one time, and one time only.
 The only way that you may take the final exam at another time is if you have a documented illness that prevented you from taking the exam at the scheduled time.

 Before each exam, I will post a web page to help you review.
-There will also be review sessions during the x-hours the days of the first two exams.
-We will also hold a review session before the final exam, time and location to be determined.
+There will also be review sessions during class or during x-hours.

 Short assignments are relatively brief exercises that you will turn in at the next Monday, Wednesday, or Friday class.
 In some cases, you might have two classes to work on a short assignment.
 Short assignments will usually consist of one or two short programs to help you understand the concept being covered.